Course Description

 Describes the AI Engine system partitioning and planning methodology and mapping system requirements. {Lecture, Lab}

-▪ System Migration
+▪ System-level Design Migration

 Demonstrates how to migrate a Zynq UltraScale+ MPSoC system-level design to the Versal adaptive SoC.
 Also shows how